RoboJackets/software-training-old/projects/week_7/Instructions.md

 You can think of this as the nav stack deciding when each action should be called.
 We have implemented a basic decision tree for you that generates a path to track and then waits until the path tracking action is completed by reaching a goal point.

-The static path you are tracking comes from the test_path_generator class.
+The static path you are tracking comes from the [test_path_generator class](../../lqr_control/src/test_path_generator.cpp).
 You do not need to edit this file, everything should work as is.
-The lqr_controller.cpp class will be where we implement our LQR controller for path tracking.
+The [lqr_controller class](../../lqr_control/src/lqr_controller.cpp) class will be where we implement our LQR controller for path tracking.
-You will need to implement the controller_client from scratch.
+Finally there is a node you will implement from scratch that will act as an action client calling the Nav2 stack.

 ## 2 Running this project